CloudCannon/cli/README.md

 ### `orgs get [org]`

-Get an organisation by name, ID, or UUID.
-If you belong to only one organisation, it is selected automatically.
+Get an organization by name, ID, or UUID.
+If you belong to only one organization, it is selected automatically.

 ```sh
 cloudcannon orgs get --org my-org